DanEspin0821/Pandas_HW/README.md

 Calculate the standard deviation for each portfolio.

 Plot the rolling standard deviation of the firm's portfolios along with the rolling standard deviation of the S&P 500.
-Does the risk increase for each of the portfolios at the same time risk increases in the S&P?

 Construct a correlation table for the algorithmic, whale, and S&P 500 returns.
-Which returns most closely mimic the S&P?

 Choose one portfolio and plot a rolling beta between that portfolio's returns and S&P 500 returns.
-Does the portfolio seem sensitive to movements in the S&P 500?

 Plot Sharpe Ratios